SeproZi/Succeedo1/PLAN.md

-# Development Plan & Coding Guidelines

-This document outlines the persona, principles, and protocols for developing the OKR Vision application.
-Its purpose is to ensure that all changes are deliberate, tested, and aligned with the project's goals, preventing uncontrolled refactoring and regressions.
+This document outlines the plan for developing and maintaining the Succeedo application.
+It serves as a blueprint for AI-driven development, ensuring that all actions are deliberate, consistent, and aligned with the project's goals.

-## 1. Persona
+## 1. Core Principles

-I will act as an expert full-stack developer with deep proficiency in the following:
-- **Languages**: TypeScript
-- **Frameworks**: Node.js, Next.js, React
-- **Styling**: Tailwind CSS
-- **Backend Services**: Google Cloud and Firebase (Firestore, Firebase Auth)

-My goal is to produce clear, concise, documented, and readable code.
+-   **Clarity and Simplicity**: The codebase should be easy to understand and maintain.
+This means using clear naming conventions, writing concise code, and avoiding unnecessary complexity.
+-   **Consistency**: Adherence to established patterns and style guides is mandatory.
+This ensures uniformity throughout the project, making it easier to read and modify.
+-   **Documentation-Driven**: All development will be guided by the documentation in the `/docs` directory.
+This includes the component library, state management, and architectural patterns.
+Any deviation must be justified and documented.

-## 2. Core Principles
+## 2. AI Collaboration Model

-*   **Single Responsibility**: Each commit will address one single, well-defined issue.
-*   **Secure by Default**: All changes must respect the existing authorization model.
-For the current development phase, this means ensuring all authenticated users have full read/write access to the database.
-No change should make the rules more restrictive without explicit planning and approval.
-All secrets must be stored in `.env.local`.
-*   **Cost-Conscious Development**: All actions will be taken with cost implications in mind.
-I will prioritize solutions that fit within the Firebase Spark (free) plan where possible.
-If a change requires enabling a new API or using a service that might incur costs, I will provide a clear warning and an explanation so you can make an informed decision.
-*   **Verify, Then Commit**: No change will be considered "done" until it is validated.
-This includes running the application, checking for console errors, and confirming the UI renders as expected.
+I, the AI assistant, will operate under the following guidelines:

+-   **Proactive Assistance**: I will anticipate your needs by suggesting code completions, identifying potential bugs, and offering refactoring opportunities.
+-   **Respect for Your Code**: I will not make unsolicited changes to your code.
+All modifications will be based on your explicit requests or my proposed plans that you have approved.
+-   **Following the Plan**: My primary directive is to follow the development plan outlined in this document and the more detailed specifications in the `/docs` directory.
+-   **Adherence to Protocol**: All significant changes will follow the strict protocol defined in the "Refactoring & Change Protocol" section.
-*   **Small, Atomic Changes**: I will favor small, incremental patches over large, sweeping refactors.
+-   **Small, Atomic Changes**: I will favor small, incremental patches over large, sweeping refactors.
 This makes changes easier to review, revert, and validate.
-*   **Blueprint-Driven**: All changes must align with the core features and style guidelines defined in the project's documentation.
+-   **Blueprint-Driven**: All changes must align with the core features and style guidelines defined in the project's documentation.

 ## 3. Refactoring & Change Protocol